MackeyStingray/o2r/README.md

 [O2Ring 45xx] O2  98%, HR  80, Perfusion Idx   9, motion   0, batt  97%
 ```
 ### Known issues
-Currently there is no checking of the Heart Rate alerts and it's possible to set the low value to greater than the high value.
 Logging of realtime data is not implemented yet, and neither is converting the downloaded files to a readable format such as CSV; [OSCAR](https://www.sleepfiles.com/OSCAR) should be able to import the binary files though.